Welcome! I am a Ph.D. candidate in Economics at CEMFI. I am available for interviews on the 2024/25 job market.

-My research interests are in the areas of Labor Economics and Macroeconomics, with a particular focus on income dynamics and labor market duality.
-I am also interested in Econometrics and Time Series Econometrics, whose tools I am currently exploiting in my research projects.
+My research interests are in the area of Macro/Labor Economics, with a particular focus on income dynamics and labor market duality.
+I am also interested in Econometrics, whose tools I am currently exploiting in my research projects.
 I have expertise in working with large administrative datasets.

 I hold a MSc in Economics from Bocconi University, and I did my undergraduate studies at the University of Turin and at the Collegio Carlo Alberto (Honors Program).
 I worked as a research assistant at Bocconi University and Fondazione DeBenedetti.